 Return your books either in the book drop outside the entrance of the library or at the Access Services Desk.
 Don't just leave them on the counter at the Access Services Desk or they might not get checked in and you will get overdue fines.

-Yes, films on DVD and VHS can be borrowed from the library for two weeks.
+Yes, films on DVD and VHS can be borrowed from the library for three weeks.
 You can search for videos and DVDs in the library catalogue the same way you would search for a book.

 All films on VHS and DVD are located in a browsing section on the ground floor.